jwikman/DirectionsWebinar2025/.github/instructions/translate-xlf.instructions.md

    - "This would require X batches.
 Should I proceed?"
 (YES - always proceed, no need to ask)
    - "Given the scope, I can: `[list of options]`" (NO options - just do the work)
    - "Challenge: This is a substantial project.
 Recommendation: `[alternatives]`" (NO challenges, NO recommendations - continue)
+   - "Given the time elapsed/tokens used/work remaining, should I continue?"
+(YES - always continue until STOPPING CONDITIONS)
+   - "Let me provide you with a summary and recommendations" (NO - just continue translating)
    - Any status report that ends with asking what to do next (you already know: next batch)

    After setup is complete, you do NOT need permission to continue translating.
 Continue automatically.
 If you've completed batch 2, start batch 3.
 If you've completed batch 10, start batch 11.
 No pausing.
 No asking.
 No offering choices.
 Systematic continuous progress until completion or timeout.